I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 So when you host or promote a giveaway on social media, you have to obey the laws, plus the service’s rules.

-For example, Pinterest says that you:
+For example, Meta says that if you are hosting a giveaway on Instagram you:

 Luckily, they make it fairly easy to understand the rules, without slogging through pages of legalese.
 Here are the: